Everything you need to know about Child Support in the state of Florida. Updated 2020.

 On top of that, in Florida, even if you get emancipated.
 You cannot get married without your parent’s consent.

 All in all, Florida child protection guidelines can be problematic to navigate on your own, so consult with a family attorney in your county or one who is closest to you.
+If you would like to speak with a local attorney you can get a free consultation about your case today.

 More Florida Laws